Sometimes it may be necessary to export content in sub-folders. For example, CSS files might go in a

 A different folder name from $Name

-What if the container name isn't correct?
+What if the container name is not correct?
 It may be the case is wrong or the necessary folder name needs to differ from the source container.
 If so, set $HTMLExportFileName to the appropriate name using the case desired.

 $Text present but no export desired

-What is there is text in the container note but it isn't to be exported, e.g. because it is instructions about what lives in the container?
+What is there is text in the container note but it is not to be exported, e.g. because it is instructions about what lives in the container?
 In this case set $HTMLDontExport to

 true or open the container's HTML view and un-tick the top left box. $HTMLDontExport is a little confusing as the value is the opposite of the HTML view tick-box, i.e. ticked equates to